torch-core/tolk-auth/README.md

 The `timelockPeriod` is set during contract deployment.

-# 📊 Get Methods
+# 👀 Get Methods

-The `get-methods.tolk` file in the role-authority folder implements the following get methods:
+The `get-methods.tolk` file in the `role-authority` folder implements the following get methods:

-- `ownerInfo()`: Returns a tuple with owner, pendingOwner, proposeTime, timelockPeriod.
+- `ownerInfo()`: Returns with owner, pendingOwner, proposeTime, timelockPeriod.
 - `hasPublicCapability(opcode: Opcode)`: Checks if the opcode is public.
 - `hasCapability(role: RoleId, opcode: Opcode)`: Checks if the role has permission for the opcode.
 - `hasRole(user: address, role: RoleId)`: Checks if the user has the role.